GameParrot/macOS-Bedrock-Server/README.md

 ./install.sh /path/to/windows/server/folder
 ```

 The path to Windows server folder is the path to the folder that contains the Bedrock server for Windows.
 To run the server after installation, run the bedrock_server executable in the server folder.
-If Wine asks you to download/install anything, you do not have to download or install it.
+If Wine asks you to download/install anything, you should download or install it.
 # Screenshot:
 ![image](https://user-images.githubusercontent.com/85067619/125362532-0f0db980-e33d-11eb-9ea4-04f7c2cc8dc8.jpg)
 # Direct install: